skeeto/skeeto.github.com/_posts/2012-09-28-Emacs-Abnormal-Termination.markdown

 uuid: 81986f77-1a4a-3b00-ec3a-a6517f9ca4ca
 ---

+*Update: This bug was fixed in Emacs 24.4 (released October 2014).*

 A few months ago I [filed a bug report for Emacs][debian] ([upstream][list]) when I stumbled across Emacs aborting under *very* specific circumstances.
 I was editing in [markdown-mode][mode] and a